 CLAT 2026 EXAM DATE, SYLLABUS, ELIGIBILITY & PYQ's:

-CLAT 2026, which is the Common Law Admission Test for UG programs, is expected to be held in December 2025.
-The Consortium of NLUs is expected to announce the exact date, likely on the first Sunday of December.
-The application process is expected to begin in July 2025.
+CLAT 2026, which is the Common Law Admission Test for UG programs, is on 7 December 2025.
+The Consortium of NLUs announced the exact date, likely on the first Sunday of December.
+The application process begins on August 1, 2025.

 Exam Details: